Practical Female Psychology: Summary & Review

 #1.
 Made-Up Evolutionary Biology

-There is a lot of made-up evolutionary psychology in some manosphere corners.
+But there is a lot of made-up evolutionary psychology in manosphere corners.

-Yet, the way many authors makeup evolutionary biology reminds me of a beautiful sentence by Daniel Kahneman, author of Thinking Fast and Slow:
+These authors remind me of psychologist Daniel Kahneman, author of Thinking Fast and Slow, who said:

 The more I listen to evolutionary psychologists, the less I believe in evolutionary psychology

-For example, they fail to consider the Madonna-whore dichotomy might actually make sense from a male perspective.
+First, they fail to consider that the Madonna-whore dichotomy might make sense from a male perspective because it’s a great strategy to impregnate the easier women and marry the more faithful ones.

-If the authors themselves do admit that women differ in sex drive and the likelihood of cheating and sleeping around, then the Madonna-whore complex does serve an important male need (which is a point that Robert Wright also makes in “The Moral Animal“).
+If the authors themselves admit that women differ in sex drive and the likelihood of cheating and sleeping around, then the Madonna-whore complex serves an important male need (a point that Robert Wright also makes in “The Moral Animal“).

 Also, read: